flavioVitoriano/local-chat/README.md

 ## about
 This repository aims to reproduce an LLM chat experience.
-The project uses llama.cpp to load the models and gpt4all to generate the embedding models.
+The project uses llama.cpp to load the models and gpt4all to load the embedding models.

 ## How to run